My Rabbit Has One Floppy Ear

 - Full lop ears: although not as common as two erect ears, lop rabbit breeds are becoming increasingly popular as companion animals.

 - Half lop ears: even when fully developed, the rabbit has one ear erect and one floppy.

 - Oar lop ears: the ears of the rabbit stick out from the side of the rabbit's head and remain in a half-raised position.

 - Horn lop ears: the ears are in a half-lop and project over the rabbit's face like bull horns.

 It is common to see a rabbit with a twitching ear.
 This could be because they are alert to something in their environment or they are trying to signal to another rabbit.
-In general, when a rabbit's ears are down completely, the are relaxed and feeling secure (although this is not usually the case with lop-eared rabbit breeds).
-When the ears are erect, it could due to fear or even trying to get attention from their guardians.
+In general, when a rabbit's ears are down completely, the are relaxed and feeling secure (although this is not always the case with lop-eared rabbit breeds).
+When the ears are erect, it could be due to fear or even trying to get attention from their guardians.